Viet Cong Motivation and Morale Project: Konrad Kellen

-Kellen was a RAND analyst who had written many studies on Vietnam He was brought onto the project to give a second opinion on Goure's assertions.
+Konrad Kellen was a RAND analyst who had written many studies on Vietnam He was brought onto the project to give a second opinion on Goure's assertions.
 He strongly disagreed with Gouré's interpretation of the study's findings and advocated for U.S. withdrawal from Vietnam.

 Vietnamese interviewers

-Most of the interviewers that participated in Phase I of the project, from 1964 through 1965, were recruited by Joseph Zasloff.
-Many were colleagues of his at the University of Saigon.
-With a few exceptions, the majority did not know English, instead translating the interviews into French.
-Many of the interviewers from Phase I of the project left to return to their teaching positions.
-The second wave of interviewers, hired by Gouré, came from many different backgrounds.
-Around 40 people worked as interviewers during the duration of the project, with about 10-15 interviewers on staff at one time.
+The interviewers utilized for the project were all Vietnamese; with a few exceptions, the majority did not know English, instead translating the interviews into French.
+Most of the interviewers who participated in Phase I of the project, from 1964 through 1965, were recruited by Joseph Zasloff; many were colleagues of his at the University of Saigon.

+Many of the interviewers in Phase I of the project left to return to their teaching positions.
+The second wave of interviewers, recruited by Gouré, came from many different backgrounds.
+Around 40 people worked as interviewers during the duration of the project, with about 10-15 interviewers on staff at any given time.
 Most of the interviewers were inexperienced and received training before they were permitted to conduct formal interviews.